ibm-cloud-docs/netezza/authentication/loginawsiam_user.md

 {: #login_awsiam_wc}

-1. Login to the console using the username and `secret-access-key` as password.
+1. Login to the console by using the username and `secret-access-key` as password.
 1. Enter the `access-key` and login.
+1. If a user has MFA enabled, on the next page, the user will be asked to enter an MFA code.

 ## Login AWS IAM user through command-line